 Encourage your team by dedicating hours to volunteering, it’s also good for morale and team building.

-Ethical labour practices:
+Ethical labor practices:

 Easy ways to do this would be a paperless environment, recycling programs, eco-friendly lighting and plumbing, carpooling, etc.

-Collaborate with organisations:
+Collaborate with organizations:

 Make it an ongoing effort:

-To avoid consumers thinking your efforts are marketing stunts, create regular or continuous efforts in the community for longer lasting contributions.
+To avoid consumers thinking your efforts are marketing stunts, create regular or continuous efforts in the community for longer-lasting contributions.

 If you’re wondering whether there is an easy way to incorporate this into your online store that doesn’t complicate the purchasing experience but still gives you all the advantages previously mentioned, then we’re happy to say that yes there is.